 5. Largest Jewish Culture Festival in the World

 Every summer, Krakow hosts a fantastic festival that is a can’t-miss event if you happen to be in Poland at the right time.
 In fact, you might want to plan your trip to coincide with the Jewish Culture Festival.
 It’s held every year for a week from the end of June through the beginning of July.
 Not so long ago, a celebration of Jewish culture would have been unthinkable in Poland.
 Founders Janusz Makuch and Krzysztof Gierat decided to change that nearly 30 years ago.
 Now, their festival is the largest of its kind to celebrate Jewish life and culture.
+It’s similar to the Norwegian fundraising activity dugnad for russ (a party that lasts for 17 days!).
 It’s a memorable event that includes music, food and a March of Remembrance to commemorate the liquidation of the Krakow Ghetto in 1942 and 1943.

 6. Award-winning POLIN Museum of the History of Polish Jews in Warsaw